pyrsmk/run/README.md

 - 3: Unhandled Interrupt error coming from a failed shell command.
 - 4: An error has been raised in the Runfile.
 - 5: The Runfile contains a syntax error.
-- 6: Task parameters are invalid.
+- 6: Some parameters are invalid.
 - 7: Runfile not found.
 - 8: Unable to load a remote file.
 - 9: The user has answered "No" to an "Are you sure?" question.
-- 10: Menu parameters are invalid.
+- 10: The required task already exists.